-(b) Stock-based compensation costs represent non-cash compensation expense recognized in association with equity awards made to employees and directors.
+(b) Stock-based compensation represents non-cash compensation expense recognized in association with equity awards made to employees and directors.

-(c) M&A related expenses primarily represent legal, accounting and consulting expenses related to our acquisitions.
+(c) Acquisition related expenses primarily represent legal, accounting and consulting expenses and fair value adjustments for contingent consideration related to our acquisitions.

 (d) Non-recurring items represent expenses that are typically one-time or non-operational in nature.
+One-time expenses are comprised primarily of the following items: professional fees related to IPO readiness in the six months ended June 30, 2021, a pricing study initiated by our sponsors and IPO costs in the year ended